rooklift/michael/README.md

 o.distance(o)                       // any cell, house, or unit object
 // returns the Manhattan distance

+o.choose(arr)						// array of objects
+// returns the closest object in the array, or undefined if length 0

 o.cell()
 // returns the cell at object o's location